level10hq/tools-runbook/docs/getting-started.md

 * Make (which is installed by default on Mac)

 ### Up and running
-The development environment uses many services through a virtualzied environment using Docker.
+In five easy steps.
+The development environment uses many services through a virtualized environment.

 Steps: